when we acknowledge the labor

 storing enough sustenance to

-cushion a blossom of generations
+cushion generations

 there is no exemption